Macy's Thanksgiving Day Parade: 2010s–2020s

 The 2018 parade was the coldest to date, with the temperature at 19 °F during the event.
 The warmest was in 1933 at 69 °F. The 2006 parade was the wettest with 1.72 in of rain.
 Actresses Caitlin Kinnunen and Isabelle McCalla's kiss during The Proms performance at the 2018 parade received significant media attention for being the first broadcast of a same-sex kiss in the parade's history.

-Due to the COVID-19 pandemic in New York City, the 2020 parade was downsized and closed to the public—being filmed as a broadcast-only event in the Herald Square area.
+Due to the COVID-19 pandemic in New York City, the 2020 parade was downsized and closed to the public, being filmed as a broadcast-only event in the Herald Square area.
 There were 88% fewer participants, and social distancing was enforced.
 The event did not include college and high school marching bands (with the affected bands having been reinvited for 2021), nor any participant under 18 years of age.
 Balloons were tethered to a "specially rigged anchor vehicle framework of five specialty vehicles" rather than carried by handlers.
-Mayor of New York City Bill de Blasio stated that it will "[not be] a live parade, but something that will really give us that warmth and that great feeling we have on Thanksgiving day."
+Mayor of New York City Bill de Blasio stated that it would not be "a live parade, but something that will really give us that warmth and that great feeling we have on Thanksgiving day."
 In 2021, the Macy's Thanksgiving Day Parade returned to its traditional in-person procession with 6,500 participants marching.

 The NBC broadcast of the 2022 parade marked the first time that the broadcast was hosted entirely by women, as Al Roker was unable to host that year due to blood clots in his legs and lungs.

 In 2023, the parade started half an hour earlier, at 8:30 am, making it the first parade to begin earlier for almost a century.
 Around 10am, pro-Palestinian protesters disrupted the parade in three locations.
 Some of the protesters, wearing white jumpsuits covered in fake blood, glued themselves to the parade route at Sixth Avenue near 45th street.
+The NYPD was quick to intervene and arrest the protestors before they held up the parade too long with their actions.

+The parade will celebrate its 100th anniversary in 2026 with several revivals of past balloons and marionettes that have been featured over the course of the parade's history.